ethereum/solidity-blog/_posts/2019-11-19-Ecosystem-Support-Program-call-for-applications.md

 In the beginning, most Ethereum-related development and research occurred within the Ethereum Foundation.
 Today, the Ethereum ecosystem has grown from a small garden to a vast, vibrant rainforest.
 Along the way, the Ethereum Foundation’s role within the ecosystem has changed almost as much.
 However, supporting Ethereum to the best of our ability has remained constant as our number one goal.

-From DEV Grants, to scalability-focused grants, to general purpose support, grants have long been a large part of how we support Ethereum.
+From [DEV Grants](https://blog.ethereum.org/2015/04/07/devgrants-help/), to [scalability-focused grants](https://blog.ethereum.org/2018/01/02/ethereum-scalability-research-development-subsidy-programs/)), to [general purpose support](https://blog.ethereum.org/2019/02/21/ethereum-foundation-grants-program-wave-5/), grants have long been a large part of how we support Ethereum.
 Increasing the leverage of our grants program has compounding benefits.
 Accordingly, it’s one of our top priorities.

 This year, the Ethereum Foundation grants team built up its capabilities, and shored up its weaknesses in order to become a true Ecosystem Support Program.
 Along the way, we have: